 Patients aged 75 and over who request a consultation and have not been seen in the last 12 months will also be subject to extra examinations and inquiries.

-Please make an appointment with our Practice Nurse at least four to six weeks in advance of your holiday to ensure adequate cover.
+Please make an appointment with our Practice Travel Nurse at least four to six weeks in advance of your holiday to ensure adequate cover.
+You will initially have a telephone consultation with this nurse to discuss your requirements and discuss any fees that may be applicable.
+If you choose to go ahead then a further face to face appointment will be booked.

-An influenza vaccination is recommended for patients with diabetes, CHD, asthma, CKD, residents of nursing and residential homes and all patients over 65 years of age.
+An influenza vaccination is recommended for patients with diabetes, CHD, asthma, CKD, residents of nursing and residential homes and all patients over 50 years of age as well as pregnant ladies and certain age groups of children.
 If you are eligible we will contact you with a date.
-If you are unable to attend the surgery, a home visit will be arranged.
+If you are unable to attend the surgery due to being housebound, a home visit may be arranged.
+This year the NHS has also arranged for the flu vaccination to be available for those people 50 to 64 years of age.

 Contraception advice is provided by all our doctors.
-However, Dr Louise King and Dr Caroline Taylor have specific family planning training.
-Dr King is also trained in coil fitting.
-Contraceptive sub-dermal implant insertions and removals are available from Dr King and Nurse Practitioner Judith Fennelly.
+However, Dr Louise King and the Advanced Nurse Practitioner, Zoe Booth, have specific family planning training.
+Dr King is also trained in coil fitting and removal.
+Contraceptive sub-dermal implant insertions and removals are available from Dr King.

 Preference Of Doctors

-Patients may express a preference of practitioner, though this cannot be upheld for emergency appointments.
+Patients may express a preference of practitioner, though this may not be upheld for emergency appointments as the patient will need to see the practitioner that is available at the time.

 Minor Illness Scheme

-The surgery operates a minor illness scheme whereby patients who qualify for free prescriptions can obtain advice and prescriptions from the chemist regarding many minor illnesses, without the need to see a doctor.
+The surgery is supported by a minor illness scheme whereby patients who qualify for free prescriptions can obtain advice and prescriptions from the chemist regarding many minor illnesses, without the need to see a doctor.
 This 'passport' scheme is for MINOR ILLNESSES such as sore throats, earache, colds and flu etc. If you have a minor illness ask the receptionist for details of this scheme.

-In some cases where you are referred to see a specialist it is possible to choose which hospital you will be required to attend.
+In some cases where you are referred to see a specialist it is possible to choose where you will be required to attend.
 If patients do have a preference they should make this known to their Clinician at the time of referral.